Tip 2 - how to choose the right lens

 4. Make sure your lens is compatible with your camera

-Canon and Nikon are two biggest lens manufacturers as they were historically the biggest manufacturer for DSLR cameras.
 Canon lenses will fit on Canon cameras, and Nikon lenses will fit on Nikon cameras, but they don’t cross fit.
 You can still use their traditional DSLR lenses on your mirrorless camera, but make sure to use the correct adapter between your camera body and the lens.

 For Canon or Nikon mirrorless camera owners, you can still only attach Canon or Nikon mirrorless lenses (pay attention they are different from their traditional DSLR lenses) directly onto their camera bodies, making these two brands less flexible than Sony.
-However, this situation will possibly change over the time.
+However, this situation will gradually change over the time.

 There are many 3rd party lens manufacturers.
 Major ones include Sigma, Tamron, Tokina, Samyang / Rokinon.
 Typically 3rd party lenses are cheaper than native lenses produced by OEM camera manufacturers.
 You just need to make sure they are built for your camera brand.

 By all means, if you can avoid the adapter, and find the right lens directly attached to your mirrorless camera, it will be the best.
-It avoids the bulkiness and increases convenience, and oftentimes increases performance.
+It avoids the bulkiness and inconvenience, and oftentimes increases performance.
 There was some negative performance I experienced with the adapter, and that’s why I’ve upgraded all my traditional DSLR lenses to new ones built for my mirrorless cameras.

 In summary, your lens investment is just as important as, if not more than, your camera investment.
 The lenses you purchase will stay with you much longer.
 I have upgraded Canon DSLRs 4 times over the first 10 years of my photography journey, but the 3 major zoom lenses I purchased have stayed with me throughout those years and even beyond, when I upgraded to mirrorless cameras.